god-ctrl/SocailApp/README.md

 ## Description

 This is an online social media site. that pretty much works as a copy of facebook allowing users to be friends and post on it.Get likes ,comment etc.
-Each user will have a profile where details will we given about the users,his posts and comments on it.
+Each user will have a profile where details will we given about the users,his posts and comments on it.It is still in a development phase
 ## Features
 * Login/ Signup for Users.
 * Each user to have its own page, where it can post relevant posts about itself.